iliebabcenco/my-telegram-bot/README.md

 ### Run tests

 1. Open terminal and switch to project directory
-2. Run `rspec` to check the passing tests
+2. Run `bundle exec rspec spec` to check the passing tests

 ### Deployment